 Protecting Your Livelihood: Understanding Business Litigation

-With over two decades of experience, we at Reiter Law Firm, PLLC, understand the complexities of business litigation.
+With over 30 years of combined experience, we at Reiter Law Firm understand the complexities of business litigation.
 We provide comprehensive legal representation to business owners in Sioux Falls and throughout South Dakota.
 Whether you are facing a breach of contract claim, a partnership dispute or a corporate dispute, we have the knowledge and skill to protect your interests.

 Navigating The Complexities Of Business Litigation

 Business litigation encompasses a wide range of legal disputes that arise in the business context.
-These disputes involve anything from contract breaches disputes among the owners of a business and shareholder disagreements.
+These disputes involve anything from contract breaches to disputes among business owners and shareholder disagreements.
 We handle various business litigation matters, including:

 - Breach of contract: We represent businesses in disputes involving the breach of written or oral agreements.
 This includes negotiating settlements and pursuing litigation.